Mooncake & Tea Pairings to Celebrate the Mid-Autumn Festival | 中秋节

 Red Date (Jujube) + Smoky Tea like Russian Caravan

 A favorite flavor of cake!
-The combination of the date and the smokiness of the tea
+The combination of the date and the smokiness of the tea help accentuate secondary flavors of this mooncake, especially when there are nuts.

 Custard + Dragonwell or Iron Goddess